arackcheev/master/servicenodeSETUP.md

 * On each computer let the wallet fully sync.
 Once that is complete encrypt both wallets with a password of your choice
    * If you are testing please use `testnet=1` or `-testnet` for `blocknetdx-qt.exe`

+### CLIENT COMPUTER

-* On the CLIENT computer navigate the top toolbar to: `Tools > Debug console`
+* Navigate the top toolbar to: `Tools > Debug console`
    * Type `getaccountaddress <name>` (This generates a public address key for your service node.
 Create a unique service node name.)
       * Ex: `getaccountaddress snode01`

    * Type `servicenode genkey` (This generates and ouputs your service node private key)

+   * Take note of these generated outputs as they will be needed in the configuration files

 * Whichever wallet your funds are located in send exactly 5000.00 Block (tBlock if on testnet) to the public address you created on the previous step
    * The address needs to have EXACTLY 5000.00 Block (tBLock) to work properly